Graphic: Footballer Tai Martin-Page

 The Royal Flying Doctor Service (RFDS) has retrieved NTFL player Tai Martin-Page following a collision that dislocated his spine between the sixth and seventh vertebrae during a football match on Saturday 6 January.

-A medical jet - with a RFDS Doctor and Nurse on board - left Perth in the early hours of Sunday morning, landing in Darwin 3 and a half hours later.
+A medical jet - with a RFDS Doctor and Nurse on board - left Perth in the early hours of Sunday morning, landing in Darwin three-and-a-half hours later.

 In addition to outback retrievals of the critically ill or injured, the RFDS provides urgent aeromedical transfers of patients between regional and metropolitan hospitals to higher levels of care.